Mid-Continent oil province

-The Mid-continent oil field is a broad area containing hundreds of oil fields in Arkansas, Kansas, Louisiana, New Mexico, Oklahoma and Texas.
+The Mid-continent oil field is a broad area containing hundreds of oil fields in the U.S. states of Arkansas, Kansas, Louisiana, New Mexico, Oklahoma and Texas.
 The area, which consists of various geological strata and diverse trap types, was discovered and exploited during the first half of the 20th century.
 Most of the crude oil found in the onshore Mid-continent oil field is considered to be of the mixed base or intermediate type (a mix of paraffin base and asphalt base crude oil types).

 History

 The first commercially successful oil well drilled in the area was the Norman No. 1 near Neodesha, Kansas, on November 28, 1892.
 The successes that followed of the Nellie Johnstone No. 1 at Bartlesville, Oklahoma in 1897, Spindletop at Beaumont, Texas in 1901, and Oklahoma's Ida Glenn No. 1 at the Glenn Pool Oil Reserve in 1905, demonstrated the existence of a large oil field in the central and southwestern United States.
 It became known as the Mid-continent oil field.
 Continued drilling found many other oil fields and pools within the Mid-continent, both large and small.

-Historically the area around Glenpool, Oklahoma has produced more oil than any other area in the United States, and until the discovery of oil in the Middle East, was the largest known oil reserve in the world.
-The Texas Railroad Commission estimates that the Texas reserves alone were 190 Goilbbl of oil including the little more than 60 billion (10 km³) already produced.
+Historically the area around Glenpool, Oklahoma, has produced more oil than any other area in the United States, and until the discovery of oil in the Middle East, it was the largest known oil reserve in the world.
+The Texas Railroad Commission estimates that the Texas reserves alone were 190 Goilbbl of oil including the little more than 60 billion (10 km3) already produced.

 Laws in the early days gave the oil flowing from the well-head to the owners of the well, prompting nearby property owners and lease holders to drill as many wells as possible to ensure they received the profits for the oil under their land.
 This led to rapid depletion of the resources and the immediate fall of oil prices.
 Also, the resulting influx of thousands of oil field workers led to wild growth of nearby boom towns and the lawlessness that accompanied them.
 The states eventually succeeded in regulating the industry and passing laws for the equitable distribution of oil royalties.

 Oil operators, in addition to continued exploration, use a variety of techniques to increase production, including deep wells, injection wells, etc. Natural gas, which in the early days was vented to the atmosphere or burned off, now accounts for a large percentage of the exploration efforts and profitability of the petroleum industry in the Mid-continent.